Photos

 They had the following children:

 She married first Gilbert Moziena Dunn on December 11, 1851 in Wayne Co., Indiana.
-(He was born on May 26, 1825 in Poland, Androscoggin Co., Maine 2 and died between 1851-1857 in Indiana.)
+(He was born on May 26, 1825 in Poland, Androscoggin Co., Maine 2 and died on January 20, 1853 in Centerville, Wayne Co., Indiana.
+He is buried in the Crown Hill Cemetery, Centerville, Wayne Co., Indiana.)

 They had no children.

-She married second James P. Southard on July 22, 1857 in Putnam Co., Indiana 9.
+She married second James P. Southard on July 22, 1857 in Greencastle, Putnam Co., Indiana 9.
 (He was born circa 1810 in Ohio 5 and died before November 8, 1893 in Omaha, Douglas Co., Nebraska.
 He is buried in the Forest Lawn Cemetery, Omaha, Douglas Co., Nebraska.)

 They had the following children: